-Assessment Response Collected from: Undertaken in 2014 by a Council officer by completion of this matrix.
+Assessment Detail Assessment Response Collected from: Undertaken in 2014 by a Council officer by completion of this matrix.
 (Source: SMDC) What it tells you - No negative impacts on protected groups were identified in the assessment.
 Impacts were mainly positive due to the nature of this document (i.e. how the Council will consult with the whole community on planning issues).
 A specific equalities section was included within the document.
-Positive Effects: Children - The levels of development proposed will result in the need for new schools / extensions to schools in some parts of the District and specific sites are likely to be allocated in the plan to meet this need and ensure that children are able to go to a school close to where they live.
+Does the policy, practice, service or Positive Effects: function have a positive or negative impact on people of a particular age such as children, young people, older people?
+Describe how and which Children - The levels of development proposed will result in the need for new schools / extensions to schools in some parts of the District and specific sites are likely to be allocated in the plan to meet this need and ensure that children are able to go to a school close to where they live.
 Young people - Generally has a positive impact as potential sites for housing and employment have been located in sustainable locations accessible by a choice of means of transport and are mainly focused around the towns.
 However, maintaining the viability of rural settlements is also a priority so sites are proposed in a large number of villages for housing which will give young people an opportunity to live within the area where they were raised.
 Also, a proportion of new housing will be affordable.
 Older people - Housing will be located in sustainable locations close to services and facilities.
 Particular types of housing for older people - extra care schemes - may be specifically allocated in the plan but even if they are not, sites will be allocated which are suitable for such purposes and will help to meet the high demand for such accommodation in the towns.
+Does the policy, practice, service or function have a positive or negative impact on people with disabilities including people with physical disabilities, sensory impairments, limiting long-term illnesses, learning disabilities or mental health difficulties?
 Positive Effects: In terms of people with disabilities - generally positive as sites will be provided for new housing to meet demands within the District and this includes demand from those with disabilities.
-Housing and employment allocations will be in sustainable locations close to facilities and on public transport
+Housing and employment allocations will be in sustainable locations close to facilities and on public transport routes to ensure they are accessible to all.
+There